Is Lululemon Shifting Toward Sustainable Manufacturing?

 • High energy usage in synthetic fabric production

-🌱 No major brand is 100% sustainable yet — but Lululemon is one of the few building a measurable roadmap.
+🌱 No global brand is fully sustainable yet — but Lululemon has one of the clearest roadmaps.

 8. What Smaller Brands Can Learn from Lululemon’s Model